ayshibashi/unmsm-research-methods-angela-yshibashi/04_literature/gap_analysis.md

 ### 11.5 Most banking AI research does not classify regulatory documents

-The new PRIMO and Scopus results include many studies about AI in banking, credit risk, financial stability, governance, customer services, and digital transformation.
+The PRIMO and Scopus results include many studies about AI in banking, credit risk, financial stability, governance, customer services, and digital transformation.

 This confirms that banking AI is an active research field.
 However, it also reveals that document-level relevance filtering remains less directly addressed.